MrDamiAde/Entra-ID/README.md

 ### User Sources

 - The names used in this project were sourced from https://1000randomnames.com.
-- The names were then adapted to a CSV template sourced from Entra ID Bulk operations.
+- The names were then adapted to a CSV template sourced from Entra ID Bulk operations tool.

 ### Tools